NVIDIA/ais-k8s/docs/README.md

 - **AIS Nodes**:
   - While AIStore is resource-efficient, some extensions like ETL and Resharding demand more CPU and Memory.
 We recommend nodes with 32 CPUs and 64 GB of Memory.
 - **Host Configuration**:
-  - Prepare an Ansible host file akin to [`hosts.ini`](kubespray/hosts.ini) for various playbook deployments.
+  - Prepare an Ansible host file for executing playbooks.
+We provide an [example](../playbooks/hosts-example.ini) in our playbooks directory.

 ## Deployment Steps